Asian stocks rise as tepid jobs report stokes low rate hopes

-Asian stocks rose Monday as a U.S. jobs report set off hopes among traders that the Federal Reserve will wait before raising interest rates.
+Asian stocks rose Monday as a U.S. jobs report raised hopes the Federal Reserve will bide its time before raising interest rates.
+A stronger dollar helped push Japan's benchmark higher.

-US JOBS: Job gains slowed in most major industries in August and wages only rose a little.
-While the U.S. is on a long streak of job growth, reports over the last few months have been inconsistent.
+U.S. JOBS: Job gains slowed in most major industries in August and wages rose only slightly.
+The long streak of job growth has been inconsistent over the last few months.
 The Federal Reserve raised interest rates slightly in December and wants to gradually bring them back closer to where they were before the financial crisis of 2008.
 But most investors didn't expect rates to rise this month, and the jobs report appeared to confirm that.

 WALL STREET: The Dow Jones industrial average added 72.66 points, or 0.4 percent, to end last week at 18,491.96.
 The Standard & Poor's 500 index rose 9.12 points, or 0.4 percent, to 2,179.98.
 The Nasdaq composite gained 22.69 points, or 0.4 percent, to 5,249.90.